lgmorand/azuredevops-self-service-project-creation/creation/readme.md

 - a repo is already present
 - best practices for branching strategy are also in place

-It's not perfect but that's a pretty good start for a scaffolded project isn't it ?
+It's not perfect but that's a pretty good start for a scaffolded project, isn't it?

 ## Next steps